ndench/init-php/README.md

 to when they request our website.
 Nginx will then try to find the file the user is requesting, and do one of two things with it:

 1. If the file is a static file (image, javascript, css, etc) it will send the file back to the sure directly
 2. If the file is a PHP file
     it will send the file to PHP which will execute the file and send it back to Nginx.
-        Nnginx will then send the PHP output back to the user.
+    Nginx will then send the PHP output back to the user.

 To make nginx behave this way, we need to configure it, but first, we need to install it and create a webroot for it to server files from: